gifale95/BERG/source/installation.rst

 Quick Example
 ------------
-Here's a simple example of how to generate in-silico neural responses using NEST:
+Here's a simple example of how to generate in silico neural responses using NEST:

 .. code-block:: python